-5. Melodic structure:
+6. Melodic structure:

-Now that we have created a single phrase, how does this contribute to a complete melody?
-In video 2 James discusses repetition in a melody using Waltzing Matilda: Line 1 = Phrase 1; Line 2 = new phrase (Phrase 2); Line 3 = Phrase 1 repeated; Line 4 = Phrase 2 repeated.
+Now that we've created a single phrase, how does this contribute to a complete melody?
+In video 2 James discusses repetition in a melody using 'Waltzing Matilda': line 1 = phrase 1; line 2 = new phrase (phrase 2); line 3 = phrase 1 repeated; line 4 = phrase 2 repeated.
 In this way a whole sixteen bar melody has been created with just two phrases.
-Discuss 'contrast' and how Phrase 1 and Phrase 2 may be different, and how they may be similar also.
-Using the methods above have students create another 4 bar phrase that contrasts with their original one.
-Now join together in the manner above for a full 16 bar melody.
+Discuss 'contrast' and how phrase 1 and phrase 2 may be different.
+How they also similar?

+Using the methods above have students create another four bar phrase that contrasts with their original one.
+Now join together in the manner above for a full sixteen bar melody.

-6. Formal structure:
+7. Formal structure:

 Jazz pieces generally follow two main overall song structures - binary form (AB) and ternary form (AABA).
-Discuss these with the class.
-In binary form a piece is usually 16 bars (A) then a similar 16 bars (B) with a slightly different ending.
-In ternary form a piece is usually 8 bars (A), then repeated again (A), a bridge with quite different melodic material (B), then a final return to the original melody (A).
-Note that the majority of jazz pieces have 32 bars.
+Discuss these in class.
+In binary form a piece is usually sixteen bars (A) then a similar 16 bars (B) with a slightly different ending.
+In ternary form a piece is usually eight bars (A), then repeated again (A), a bridge with quite different melodic material (B), then a final return to the original melody (A).
+Note that the majority of jazz pieces have thirty two bars.
 Take a number of jazz pieces and identify which format each piece falls into.
-Some suggestions include: 'But Not For Me', 'A Foggy Day', 'Don't Get Around Much Anymore', 'Satin Doll', and 'There Will Never Be Another You'.
+Some suggestions include: 'But Not For Me'; 'A Foggy Day'; 'Don't Get Around Much Anymore'; 'Satin Doll'; and 'There Will Never Be Another You'.

-7. The bridge in ternary form:
+8. The bridge in ternary form:

 What makes the B section (or bridge) different in ternary form?
 Listen to a number of jazz pieces in ternary form and list some elements that make the B section different to the A sections.
-Some ideas could include: key (does it move to a different key centre), tonality (does it move from major to minor, or vice versa), and rhythm (is the B melody rhythm quite different from the A melody rhythm)?
+Some ideas could include: key (does it move to a different key centre?), tonality (does it move from major to minor, or vice versa?), rhythm (is the B melody rhythm quite different from the A melody rhythm?), rhythm or phrasing (does the B melody move faster or slower than the A?).